OctopusDeploy/docs/docs/octopus-cloud/index.md

 ## Create an Octopus account

 An Octopus account lets you manage your instances of Octopus Cloud.
-You can register for your Octopus account at [octopus.com/register](https://octopus.com/register).

 !include <octopus-account>

 Now that you've created an Octopus account, you can create a new instance of Octopus Cloud.

 ## Create a cloud instance

-To create a new instance of Octopus Cloud, make sure you are logged into your Octopus account:

 !include <octopus-cloud-instance>